West mountain ski Patrol|APPLY TODAY

 West Mountain’s Ski Patrol consists of volunteer and paid patrollers, part-time and full-time.

 If you would like to train to become a patroller, you need to enroll in National Ski Patrol’s Outdoor Emergency Care class, taught every Fall by Eastern New York Region of National Ski Patrol.
-The Outdoor Emergency Care class consists of first aid instruction, and has a written exam and practical exam.
+The Outdoor Emergency Care class consists of first aid instruction and has a written exam and practical exam.
 After passing OEC, a candidate must also take instruction in CPR and ICS.
 Candidates then participate in Outdoor Emergency Transportation training in skiing and toboggan handling, and first aid in the outdoor setting at West Mountain, once the snow and ski season begins.
 A candidate has two years to complete training and to become an Alpine Patroller (a National Ski Patrol designation).
-Alpine Patrollers may then apply to become a volunteer or paid patroller at West Mountain.

 For more information regarding classes to become a patroller, see National Ski Patrol Eastern Division Eastern New York Region calendar on the Web.